 Why It’s Okay to Say No

 Do you often put pressure on yourself to do things you don’t want to do?
-Things other people expect you to do or things you know you should do?
-You say yes because you want to be liked, it’s easier than confrontation, you don’t want to hurt someone’s feelings and so on.
+Things other people expect you to do or things you know you shouldn't do?
+You say yes, for example, because you want to be liked, it’s easier than confrontation, or you don’t want to hurt someone’s feelings.

-The problem with being a people pleaser is that you are putting everyone else’s needs before your own.
-I’m not advocating selfishness, but there is a line between giving and over-giving.
+The problem with being a people-pleaser is that you are putting everyone else’s needs before your own; there is a line between giving and over-giving.

 The difference between being agreeable and too agreeable

 Being agreeable isn’t a bad quality; it means you’re empathetic and easy to get along with.
-It’s when you’re too agreeable that others can take advantage of you.
+It’s when you’re being too agreeable that others can take advantage of you.
 Here are some instances when you are being too agreeable:

-In these examples, you are saying yes at the expense of your happiness, your morals and values, and in some cases, your mental and physical health.
-In fact, research indicates that the harder it is for someone to say no, the greater the likelihood of that person experiencing greater stress, feelings of burnout and depression.
+In these instances, you may be saying yes at the expense of your happiness, your morals and values, and in some cases, your mental and physical health.
+Research indicates that the harder it is for someone to say no, the likelier it is they will experience stress, feelings of burnout, and depression.

-When you're afraid to say no, remember these three principles:
+When you're afraid to say no, it helps to remember these three principles:

 - Accept that you can’t control others’ opinions of you.
-It’s human nature to want to be liked by others.
-But it’s inevitable that you will meet someone who dislikes you, often by no fault of your own.
-It’s hard not to take it personally, but you will drive yourself crazy if you waste your time and energy trying to change their mind.
+It’s human nature to want to be liked by others, but it’s inevitable that you will meet people who dislike you.
+It’s hard not to take it personally, but you will drive yourself crazy if you waste time and energy trying to change their mind.
 In these cases, it’s best to simply cut your losses and walk away from those negative relationships.

 Think about how good it will feel when you are being authentic.
 Think about how proud you will be of yourself.
 Now, hold on to that feeling.
 It’s that feeling that will propel you forward and move you past the fear.